jackvfb/dolphin-vessel-classifier/README.md

 ## Feedback

-Feedback from the public is much appreciated.
-Looking for more guidance from data scientists to improve my learning from this project.
+Looking for feedback from knowledgeable individuals to improve my learning from this project.
 Thanks.

 ## Acknowledgements
 Funded through the Association for the Sciences of Limnology and Oceanography (ASLO) / Limnology and Oceanography Research Exchange (LOREX).
 More information about the program [here](https://www.aslo.org/lorex/).